CLEAR-EC/CLEAR-EC/README.md

 ### Step 1: Cell Segmentation
 The first stage performs **cell segmentation** on the corneal endothelial image.
-The purpose of this stage is to identify individual endothelial cells and obtain cell boundaries or instance masks.
+The purpose of this stage is to identify individual endothelial cells and obtain cell masks.

 ### Step 2: Cell Morphology Extraction
 From the segmentation result, the pipeline derives per-cell geometric properties such as: